 Where lawn doesn't grow, we still need to cover ground.
-Here's a slide show on an intensive ground-covering project at the town center in Westbrook, CT.
+This page offers a brief slide show of an extensive ground-covering project.
 (Less than two minutes duration.)
 Scroll down for more articles on plants that cover ground, as well as some ground-covering problems.

 Make a peace treaty between shade and turf.
 Learn about Supina bluegrass and creeping red fescue.

 Put diminutive micro clover in a lawn seed mix--or use it alone for a year-round green cover.
 It's like a free nitrogen lunch for turf--and it helps to reduce weeds.